 Intended as a temporary post, the fort protected travelers on the Mountain Branch of the Santa Fe Trail and the Aubrey Cutoff for only nine months.
 Though no major battles occurred at the fort during this period, the troops did engage in many small skirmishes with the Indians while out on patrol in the area and while escorting wagon trains along the Santa Fe Trail.
 It was abandoned in April 1866.
-Afterwards, the site was utilized as a stage station until 1867, when it then became part of a private ranch.
-It has continued to be used for agricultural purposes since then and today the remains of the fort consist only of three clusters of dugout depressions.
-The fort was located three miles east of Syracuse, Kansas on US Highway 50, then 1/2 mile south on a rural road, ½ mile east on a rural road, and very near a farmstead on the south side of the road.
+Afterward, the site was utilized as a stage station until 1867, when it became part of a private ranch.
+It has continued to be used for agricultural purposes since then, and today the remains of the fort consist only of three clusters of dugout depressions.
+The fort was located three miles east of Syracuse, Kansas, on U.S. Highway 50, then 1/2 mile south on a rural road, ½ mile east on a rural road, and very near a farmstead on the south side of the road.

 © Kathy Alexander/Legends of America, updated June 2022.